leafnode-app/leafnode/README.md

 - [ ] Uptime kuma and status
 - [ ] notification service - https://ntfy.sh/
 - [ ] auto deploy and job to auto pull and run on vm
+- [ ] Some demos, examples (2-3)

+## Functions to potentially add
+- [ ] HTTP function (GET/POST)
+    - HTTP headers might not be needed as this is a security concern and might require clever configs
+- [ ] String operations (lowercase, uppercase)
+- [ ] Some form of notification?

 ## Missing Important Pieces
 - [x] Postman collection for the endpoints